History of immigration to the United States: From 1790 to 1850s

 Starting in 1820, some federal records, including ship passenger lists, were kept for immigration purposes, and a gradual increase in immigration was recorded.
 More complete immigration records provide data on immigration after 1830.
 Though conducted since 1790, the census of 1850 was the first in which place of birth was asked specifically.
 The foreign-born population in the U.S. likely reached its minimum around 1815, at approximately 100,000 or 1% of the population.
 By 1815, most of the immigrants who arrived before the American Revolution had died, and there had been almost no new immigration thereafter.

 Nearly all population growth up to 1830 was by internal increase.
 Around 98% of the population was native-born.
 By 1850, that shifted to about 90% native-born.
 The first significant Catholic immigration started in the mid-1840s and lowered the population from about 95% Protestant to about 90% by 1850.

-In 1848, the Treaty of Guadalupe Hidalgo, concluding the Mexican War, extended U.S. citizenship to approximately 60,000 Mexican residents of the New Mexico Territory and 10,000 living in Mexican California.
+In 1848, the Treaty of Guadalupe Hidalgo extended U.S. citizenship to approximately 60,000 Mexican residents of the New Mexico Territory and 10,000 living in Mexican California.
 An additional approximate 2,500 foreign-born California residents also became U.S. citizens.

-In 1849, the California Gold Rush attracted 100,000 would-be miners from the Eastern United States, Latin America, China, Australia, and Europe.
+In 1849, the California gold rush attracted 100,000 from the Eastern United States, Latin America, China, Australia, and Europe.
 California became a state in 1850 with a population of about 90,000.